Fashion week: About

-Although there are many notable fashion weeks around the world, only four are known as the "Big Four": in chronological order, New York, London, Milan, and Paris.
-Paris began holding couture shows in 1945, Milan Fashion Week was founded by the Italian Chamber of Commerce in 1958, Paris Fashion Week was further organized in 1973 under the French Fashion Federation, and London Fashion Week was founded by the British Fashion Council in 1984.
-Although these key organizations still organize the main shows, there are independent events and producers in all cities, as well.
-Other notable fashion weeks are held in Copenhagen, Berlin, Madrid, São Paulo, Shanghai, and Tokyo.
+Although there are many notable fashion weeks around the world, only four are considered to be in the apex tier: in chronological order, New York (Manhattan), London, Milan, and Paris.
+Although key organizations still organize these main shows, there are independent events and producers in many other cities as well.
+Other notable fashion weeks are held in Copenhagen, Berlin, Madrid, Shanghai, and Tokyo.

 Timing

-The "Big Four" refers to fashion weeks which happen twice a year in the major fashion capitals of the world; New York, London, Milan, and Paris.
+Fashion months occur twice a year in the major fashion capitals of the world: New York (Manhattan), London, Milan, and Paris.
 Traditionally, fashion weeks were held several months in advance of the season to allow the press and buyers a chance to preview fashion designs for the following season.
 In February and March, designers showcased their autumn and winter collections.
 In September and October, designers showcased their spring and summer collections.

 This timing was largely created to follow the then slower "retail cycle."
 In other words, it allowed time for retailers to purchase and incorporate the designers into their retail marketing.
 However, as customer expectations have increased, the retail cycle has increased.
 As a result, in 2016, designers started moving to "in-season shows."

 See now, buy now

 In recent years, shows have begun to feature garments that are available for sale immediately, online or in stores.
 The other move has been to "see now, buy now" shows, often featuring clickable video, where looks are available online immediately following, or even during the show.
-"See now, buy now" experiences have included shows from Tom Ford, Nicole Miller, Moschino and Tommy Hilfiger.
+"See now, buy now" experiences have included shows from Tom Ford, Nicole Miller, Moschino, and Tommy Hilfiger.
 In the 2019 Tommy x Zendaya show, Hilfiger commented on the innovation of the "see now, buy now" concept.
 However, the French Federation of Fashion has not accepted the call to incorporate it as of 2017.
 The advent of "see now, buy now" shopping has also come about in response to so-called "fast fashion" retailers, who copy designs from the runway and bring them to retail faster than traditional design houses.